 During SFY21 (July 2020-June 2021), Commerce will work with grantees to provide HMIS set-up, technical assistance and training.

-Commerce will also work with grantees to identify any data quality issues and to gather baseline data for setting future performance targets.
+In SFY22, Commerce will work with grantees to identify any data quality issues and to gather baseline data for setting future performance targets.
 Grantees should focus on data quality and aligning the project with performance requirements.

-In SFY22 (July 2021-June 2022), Performance targets will be set and the performance requirements set in Appendix D: Performance Requirements will go into effect.
+In SFY23 (July 2021-June 2022), Performance targets will be set and the performance requirements set in Appendix E: Performance Requirements will go into effect.
 Grantees should be comfortable reviewing performance data on a regular basis and identifying barriers to successfully reaching performance targets.